Jason Repko

 Jason Edward Repko (born December 27, 1980) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Los Angeles Dodgers, Minnesota Twins and Boston Red Sox.

-High school years
+Early life

 Repko attended Hanford High School in Richland, Washington, and was a letterman in baseball.
 As a senior, he posted a .581 batting average with 18 home runs and 14 stolen bases.
 He also clocked a 94 MPH fastball from the mound.
 A High School All-American infielder, he was drafted by the Los Angeles Dodgers in the 1st round of the 1999 Major League Baseball Draft, Repko skipped his high school graduation ceremony and passed on a scholarship with San Diego State University to sign with the Dodgers.